 We all know winter in Minnesota can be brutal.
 With the cloudy gloomy days, the sun setting early and the bitter cold temperatures that come in January and February, it’s no wonder our winters have a bad reputation.
 But do Minnesota winters really deserve it?

 My very first time in Minnesota was February 2011, which saw a record breaking snowfall and bitterly cold temperatures well below zero.
 I remember running to my car for warmth and my jeans instantly became cold and stiff in seconds.
 I quickly learned to never again wear jeans without thermals underneath.

 Get the Necessities in Order Before Winter

 - Keep warm gloves and a blanket in your car in case of emergency.
-Having some simple snacks is a smart idea too.
-Have good windshield wipers and a full tank of gas.
+I keep my Rumpl blanket in my trunk during winter.
+It’s extremely warm and rolls up into a compact ball so it doesn’t take up much space.
+Having some snacks on hand is also a smart idea.
+Be sure to also have working windshield wipers and a full tank of gas.
 You may find yourself hitting a patch of ice and waiting for hours in a ditch for a tow truck to come.
 We’ve experienced that more than once.

 - Most importantly, get outside and make the most of winter!
 Don’t waste the sunny days and get fresh air even when it’s cloudy.
 You will always be glad you did it.